Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Main theorems of integration

 exist and

 for all $j\in\{1,\ldots,k\}$ and all $s\in U$.}

 \vs{0.1cm} {\bf Proof:}

-\vs{0.1cm} Using Theorem 5.2 on dominated convergence, the usual proof (see for example [1, \S 16 I]) can be adjusted to obtain that the partial derivatives of the constructible function $\varphi:U\to \IP[X]$ exist.
-Note that, by o-minimality, the mean value theorem holds for globally subanalytic functions with that are differentiable. $\Box$
+\vs{0.1cm} Using Theorem 5.2 on dominated convergence, the usual proof (see for example [1, \S 16 I]) can be adjusted to obtain that the partial derivatives of the $\IP$-constructible function $\varphi:U\to \IP[X]$ exist and that the given equalities are valid.
+Note that, by o-minimality, the mean value theorem holds for globally subanalytic functions that are differentiable.